rich-murphey/gnu-graphics/README.md

 The font name option specifies the name of the default font for all text appearing in the plot.  `plot -help` prints a listing of the font names on the standard output.
-These names include the available builtin fonts on standard PostScript printers.
+These names include the available builtin fonts on standard Postscript printers.
 ###### -h  | +high-byte-first
 The high-byte-first option specifies explicitly that the higher order byte of each signed, two byte integer occurs first in the file.
 It